-The goals of this subtask are to: (1) ensure quality products and to execute subawards and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subawards are consistent with the terms and conditions of this Agreement and the Recipient's own procurement and contracting policies and procedures.
+The goals of this subtask are to: (1) procure and execute subrecipients and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subrecipients and site host agreements are consistent with the Agreement terms and conditions and the Recipient's own contracting policies and procedures.

-- Establish and implement a standardized agreement template or a process for negotiating and executing individual agreements with site hosts.
-The Recipient may utilize a streamlined approach for site host agreements where applicable, such as standardized agreements for common site types (e.g., residential, commercial) or utilizing existing agreements with property owners or managers. - Execute and manage subawards and coordinate subrecipient activities in accordance with the requirements of this Agreement. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
-A site host agreement is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood that the minimum number of project sites cannot be acquired or can no longer be used for the project. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms. - Submit a letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each Subaward and any site host agreement required to conduct the work under this Agreement for the CAM to review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding of subrecipient additions in the terms and conditions).
+- Execute and manage subawards and coordinate subrecipients activities in accordance with the requirements of this Agreement. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
+A site host agreement is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms. - Submit a Subaward and Site Letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each Subaward and any Site Host Agreement required to conduct the work under this Agreement. - If requested by the CAM, submit a final copy of each executed Subaward and any Site Host Agreement. - Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding subrecipient additions in the terms and conditions).

-- Letter describing the subawards needed, or stating that no subawards are required - Draft subawards (if requested by the CAM) - Final subawards (if requested by the CAM) - Draft site host agreement (if requested by the CAM) - Final site host agreement (if requested by the CAM)
+- Subaward and Site Letter

+- Draft Subawards (if requested by the CAM)

+- Draft Site Host Agreement (if requested by the CAM)

+- Final Subawards (if requested by the CAM)

+- Final Site Host Agreement (if requested by the CAM)